Kyary Pamyu Pamyu: 2015–2016: KPP Best

-2017–18: Japamyu
+2017–2018: Japamyu

 On December 27, 2016, she announced that she would be collaborating with English singer Charli XCX on Yasutaka Nakata's solo track "Crazy Crazy".
 The song was released on January 18, 2017, followed later in January by her single "Harajuku Iyahoi".
 In April 2017, Kyary released the single "Easta".
 From August 12, 2017 to October 1, 2017, the Kyary Pamyu Pamyu Art Exhibition 2011–2016 was held in Taipei.
 Kyary also embarked on a tour titled The Spooky Obakeyashiki: Pumpkins Strike Back in 2017.
 The following year, she performed at six international concerts in London, Cologne, Berlin, New York, San Francisco, and Los Angeles as The Spooky Obakeyashiki World Tour.
 In an interview with Billboard Japan, Pamyu Pamyu stated that although her music and performance style have evolved, she hopes to "maintain that basic 'kawaii' side" which her music and style is known for.
 She released the single "Kimino Mikata" on April 11, 2018, along with an accompanying music video.

-In September 2018, Kyary Pamyu Pamyu released her fourth studio album Japamyu, her first studio album in four years.
+In September 2018, Kyary released her fourth studio album Japamyu, her first studio album in four years.
 The album included her 2016 single "Sai & Kou" as well as "Harajuku Iyahoi" and "Kimino Mikata".
 Kyary performed a new song from the album titled "Kizunami" on Music Station on September 7.
 On that same year, her contract with WMG expired.

 2019–present: Candy Racer

 On March 20, 2019, Kyary announced a new concert tour, "Oto no Kuni Live Tour", which commenced on March 30 at Izumo-taisha Shrine in Shimane.
 On May 10, she released an independent digital single "Kimi ga Iine Kuretara" as a tie-up song to the Japanese drama Mukai no Bazuru Kazoku.
-In January 2020, Kyary Pamyu Pamyu was announced as a performer at Coachella 2020 in Indio, California.
+In January 2020, Kyary was announced as a performer at Coachella 2020 in Indio, California.
 Due to the COVID-19 pandemic, the "Kamaitachi Tour" was cancelled and overseas shows were also postponed.
-Unable to perform live for everyone during the current situation, Kyary made available a curated selection of her past live concerts on YouTube from April 14 to May 17, 2020.
+Unable to perform live during Covid, Kyary made available a curated selection of her past live concerts on YouTube from April 14 to May 17, 2020.

 Kyary released a digital single "Kamaitachi" on April 24, 2020 with its accompanying music video premiering on YouTube the same day.
-On September 12, 2020 Kyary Pamyu Pamyu launched her new fragrance brand ‘Nostalgia Syndrome’.
+On September 12, 2020 Kyary Pamyu Pamyu launched her new fragrance brand "Nostalgia Syndrome".
 The brand was backed by a crowdfunding campaign in February 2020 for Kyary who wanted to turn her favourite scent, fragrant olive, into a fragrance.
 October 18, 2020, she released, exclusively at her store, a limited edition DVD / Blu-ray of her 2 performances of "Otonokuni Live Tour 2019", inspired on Kabuki theatre.
-On October 31, 2020, Kyary held the online concert "Kyary Pamyu Pamyu Online Halloween Live 2020 「THE FAMILY 10.31」", later available exclusively at "smash." streaming service, re-edited into a vertical image.
+On October 31, 2020, Kyary held the online concert "Kyary Pamyu Pamyu Online Halloween Live 2020 「THE FAMILY 10.31」", later available exclusively at "smash". streaming service, re-edited into a vertical image.